malcolmxsc/k8s-monitoring-stack/README.md

 kubectl apply -f k8s/servicemonitor.yaml
 ```

+> **Heads-up:** The `k8s/deployment.yaml` image reference is a placeholder.
+Build the Spring Boot container (`docker build -t <registry>/observability-sandbox:latest .`), push it to an image registry your cluster can reach, and update the manifest before applying.
+The manifest mounts `k8s/logback-configmap.yaml` so logs land at `/var/log/los/app.log` for Promtail to scrape.

 3) Grafana provisioning (optional if you have an existing Grafana)
 ```bash
 kubectl apply -f k8s/grafana-datasource-configmap.yaml